ChurchApps/GivingApi/README.md

 ### Dev Setup Instructions

-1. Create a MySQL database named `giving`
+1. Create a MySQL database named `givingapi`
 2. Copy `dotenv.sample.txt` to `.env` and edit it to point to your MySQL database.
 3. Pull the [apiBase](https://github.com/LiveChurchSolutions/ApiBase) submodule with: `git submodule init && git submodule update`
 4. Install the dependencies with: `npm install`